JoseEliel/lightweight_genetic_algorithm/README.md

 The `run` method returns the full list of `Individual` instances across all generations, where each `Individual` object has attributes such as fitness and gene values.

-The `run_light` method is similar to `run` but returns only the gene values of all individuals across all generations, which is useful for large populations and generations.
+The `run_light` method is similar to `run` but returns only the gene values of all individuals across all generations.

 ### Example 1: Numerical Genes